janverschelde/PHCpack/src/doc/source/refman.rst

 management procedures to organize the application of path trackers to the solution paths defined by a polynomial homotopy.

+The interactive tuning of the settings and tolerances for the path trackers are defined in this folder.
+Several different levels of the amount of output information during the path trackers are possible, going from nothing to all data.

 Root Counts and Start Systems
 =============================